 Once you have searched our jobs and found a post you would like to apply for, click on 'Apply' to begin the application process.
 You can save the progress of your application by clicking 'Save Progress', you will then be sent a secure email with a link to resume your application via a security access code.
 This allows you the flexibility to start and save your application and to return to complete it at your own convenience prior to the vacancy closing date.

 Using the set job alert function, our system allows you to register for email updates whenever a job advert is posted that meets criteria you choose.

-The University only accepts applications submitted on-line.
-Free internet access is provided in libraries and job centres.
+The University only accepts applications submitted online.

 New vacancies are advertised on an ongoing basis.
 It is worth visiting the site regularly to make sure that you do not miss out on any new vacancies.

 Alternatively, sign up for job alerts so that you are notified of any new vacancy; the alerts can be tailored to suit your personal requirements to ensure you do not miss out on any appropriate vacancies.